-The Accommodated Testing Program provides proctoring services to students with disabilities who are registered with the Disability Resource Center.
+The Accommodated Testing Program provides proctoring services to students with disabilities.
 Students are advised to set up their testing accommodations as close to the beginning of the semester as possible by meeting with a staff member of the DRC.
-Students requesting testing accommodations will deliver an Accommodation Memo to their instructors outlining the testing accommodations that the student is eligible for.
-All accommodations are based on disability documentation given to the DRC by the student.
-Testing accommodations include but are not limited to extended time for exams, use of a reader or scribe, use of a computer for essay exams and or alternate location.
+Faculty members will receive an accommodation letter either in person from the student or via email from the DRC staff member outlining the testing accommodations that the student is eligible to receive.
+Testing accommodations include but are not limited to extended time for exams, use of a reader or scribe, use of a computer for essay exams, and/or alternate location.

 In order for a student to use testing accommodations through the Accommodated Testing Program he/she must do the following:

 1. Meet with the DRC to set up their testing accommodations and discuss delivery of accommodation letter to instructors.